apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 `yourcanvasinstance.com/accounts/185`

 > [!NOTE]
-> Please note, if you don't set the subaccount in the keys file, it will be set to 1 by default, denoting the root account.
+> Please note, if you don't set the subaccount in the keys file, it will be set to 1 by default, which is the root account.

 ### Setting up the URL of your Canvas instance
-1. Open `main.py`
+1. Open `main.py`.

-2. Look for the ROOT_URL_MAP dictionary.
-Here, add the same key that you used in the key file (e.g, prod_prod), and set the value to the URL of your Canvas instance:
+2. Look for the `ROOT_URL_MAP` dictionary.
+Here, add the same key that you used in the key file (e.g, prod_prod), and set its value to the URL of your Canvas instance:

 ```
 ROOT_URL_MAP = {